 Applicants will be ranked for admission on the basis of academic potential for graduate studies in speech-language pathology.
 The admissions committee is faced with the difficult task of selecting a relatively small group of the most qualified applicants from a large pool of highly qualified applicants.
 Our procedure includes a holistic credential review process, which takes into account experience, skills, and professional recommendations.
 We do have a typical range of grades and standardized testing scores that applicants fall into.
 Graduate students typically have a minimum grade average of B for all upper-division undergraduate work.
 In coursework specific to speech and hearing sciences, grade averages have typically been around 3.75 (typically between 3.25 and 4.0).
 On the Graduate Record Examination (GRE) Revised General Test, students accepted into our program have typically reported scores around 305 (between 295 and 335).

-The CSDCAS application provides a specific section to enter your experiences.
+The application provides a specific section to enter your experiences.
 Please use the instructions provided to complete this section thoroughly and accurately.
-The SPHR department strongly values multicultural experiences and bilingualism, research experience and leadership, volunteerism, overcoming significant adversity, and seeks to promote the success of underrepresented populations in speech and hearing sciences.
-When providing information about your experiences, please provide enough information for faculty to evaluate those experiences.
+The SPHR department strongly values multicultural experiences and bilingualism, clinical experience, research experience and leadership, volunteerism, overcoming significant adversity, and seeks to promote the success of underrepresented populations in speech and hearing sciences.
+When providing information about your experiences, please provide enough information for faculty to evaluate those experiences as appropriate.
 Keep in mind that we are interested in the type of experience, the length of time with the experience, and the evidence and information that will let us evaluate the experience.
 For example, we might weight research experience more heavily if the experience included leadership or independence in the research endeavor (such as thesis or publication).
 We also may weight substantial leadership in a volunteer or research activity more heavily if it was within the past 5 years.